Field in Focus Predicting Pandemics

 Scientists sequence the viruses they detect in animals to determine their pathogenicity, or ability to cause disease, in humans.
 Any viruses detected in samples from animals or humans are also analyzed for pandemic potential.
 If a virus is considered a concern, the researchers work with Myanmar’s government to determine the immediacy of the issue and whether a response is necessary.

-The researchers have already identified two new coronaviruses in saliva and fecal samples from insect-eating bats.
+The researchers have already identified six new coronaviruses in saliva and fecal samples from insect-eating bats.
 One of these viruses had never been detected in the world, and the second had only been identified in Thailand’s bats.
 While these new viruses belong to the same family as SARS and MERS, there is no evidence that they pose a threat to people at this time.

 The Monkeys of Kawgun Cave